AndraCoteanu/2A4-ProgramareAvansata/Project BANG/README.md

 ### (c) all rights for the boardgame idea, logo and the cards designs go to their rightfull owners

 This game is meant to be a demo for my bachelor thesis.
-What you can do right now with tgis game:
+What you can do right now with this game:
   + you can see the rule book
   + you can open fragments of the rule book while in the middle of a game (helpful if you're a beginner)
   + you can start a game